 - Fold the wrapper in half, over the filling.
 Start by pressing around the filling gently and pressing out towards the edges to seal.
 You want to make sure there are no air pockets by the filling so it seals properly.
 Repeat with the remaining filling and wonton wrappers.

-- Heat 2 to 3 inches of canola oil in a heavy-bottomed large pot.
-Once the oil reaches 375°F on an oil thermometer, fry the wontons in batches of 3 to 4 at a time.
+- Heat 1 to 2 inches of canola oil in a heavy-bottomed large pot.
+Once the oil reaches 375°F on an oil thermometer (or the oil starts popping), fry the wontons in batches of 3 to 4 at a time.

 - Fry until golden brown, approximately 1 minute per side.
 Remove to a paper towel lined plate to drain.

-- Serve hot with a garnish of cilantro and sliced jalapeño, if desired.
+- Serve hot with a drizzle of hot honey!